Hier kommt Alex: Cover versions

 The song has been covered by many artists, among them Samsas Traum on Endstation.Eden, Gatos Sucios on Punto limite, Thomas Baldischwyler for the compilation Pudel Produkte 8, Sonnenbrandt, Scala & Kolacny Brothers on the album Grenzenlos.
 British punk band UK Subs covered it in English as "Here Comes Alex".
 In 2020, German medieval rock band Feuerschwanz covered the song with a medieval composition.

+Czech rock band Tři sestry covered the song as Já jsem Aleš (I am Aleš).

 According to an interview, Die Ärzte had spontaneously played the song on a benefit concert to attract more crowd, because people were leaving after a bad band.